alexhiggins732/IdentityServer8/README.md

 - [Support](https://identityserver8.readthedocs.io/en/latest/into/support.html)
 - [Gitter Chat](https://app.gitter.im/#/room/#identityserver8:gitter.im)

-[HigginsSoft.IdentityServer8 and Admin UI Nuget Packages](https://www.nuget.org/packages?q=HigginsSoft.IdentityServer8) are available here for use in DotNet 8.
+[IdentityServer and Admin UI Nuget Packages](https://www.nuget.org/packages?q=IdentityServer) are available here for use in DotNet 8.

 All new development in the archived repository has moved to a paid commercial version in the [Duende Software](https://github.com/duendesoftware) organization.

-See [here](https://duendesoftware.com/products/identityserver) for more details on the commerica version.
+See [here](https://duendesoftware.com/products/identityserver) for more details on the commerical version.

 This repository will be maintained for bug fixes and security updates for the .NET 8 version of Identity Server 4.